 For a list of rescues, scroll down.

-If you find a hedgehog out in daytime or a sick or injured one at any time of day or night this is what to do:
+If you find a hedgehog out in the daytime* or a sick or injured one at any time of day or night this is what to do:

 Hoglets: Do not be tempted to try to raise hoglets yourself.
 Do not give them cat food unless they have teeth.